jtalks-org/jtalks-cicd/README.md

 * SSH information to log in to the env should be also kept in configuration

 -------------------------------
-Both scripts in root directory (upload_to_nexus.py and deploy_to_tomcat.py) has help.
+The `bin/jtalks` script has help.
 Invoke them with --help key to get help message.

 `deploy_to_tomcat.py` is used to deploy application to tomcat instance.
 Typical usage is python deploy_to_tomcat.py --project jcommune --environment local --build 583